ZhangDataLab/CeleTrip/README.md

 This is the source code for paper 'Where Did the President Visit Last Week?
 Detecting Celebrity Trips from News Articles'.

 ## Celebrity Trip Dataset
 We provide a real-word celebrity trip dataset in file `Celebrity Trip Dataset`.
 We collecte the trips of 26 politicians and 24 artists from January 2016 to February 2021 from [Wikipedia](https://www.wikipedia.org/), and obtain the date and locations.
 Afterwards, we crawl 2,617,548 news URLs from 01/2016 to 02/2021 from [GDELT](https://www.gdeltproject.org/), and get news articles using URLs from [Newspaper3k](https://github.com/codelucas/newspaper).
 We label trip locations and non-trip locations from the news articles, using the ground truth trip locations of celebrities provided by Wikipedia.
-Each row provides the celebrity name, location name, date, articles, and label.
-You can download the dataset from the link [google driver](www.bing.com).

 ## CeleTrip Model